stfc/st2-cloud-pack/docs/ADDING_ACTIONS.md

-You need to set the entry_point for your Action to point to `src/workflow_actions.py` And add two immutable parameters pointing to the submodule and file where your script is located see example:
+You need to set the entry_point for your Action to point to `src/workflow_actions.py` And add an immutable parameter pointing to the file where your script is located see example: